jmjw1003/networking/0_http_client_and_server/README.md

-# Project: HTTP client and server
+# Project 0: HTTP client and server
-A simple http client and server, written using Python v3.12.3
+A simple http client and server, written using Python v3.12.3 on Ubuntu 24.04

 Restrictions - the following helper functions are forbidden:
 - The `socket.create_connection()` function.
 - The `socket.create_server()` function.
 - Anything in the `urllib` modules.

+Extensions:

+1. Modify the server to print out the IP address and port of the client that just connected to it.
+2. Modify the client to be able to send payloads.
+3. Modify the server to extract and print out the "request method" from the request.
+4. Modify the server to extract and print a payload sent by the client.

 # Web client usage
 The client can be accessed via the command line using the format: `$ python3 webclient.py address port`.</br>